lldietz/ICS_SFCM/README.md

 `df_final$n_pos_backgroundsubtracted = pmax(df_final$n_pos_backgroundsubtracted,0)`

-Below is a plot of the final result:
+Below is a plot of the final result showing the distribution of positive cells across FlowSOM cluster with the total number of positive cells in the middle of each pie chart:

 <img src="3_results/clusterdistribution_marker_pies.png" width="100%"/>

-**Figure 10: Distribution of positive cells across FlowSOM clusters**.
-The total number of positive cells is shown in the middle of each pie chart.